EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
 [Help](https://stackoverflow.com/a/61912094/3535853)

+Keys should be used to produce messages when we need to ensure that messages with the same key are processed sequentially.
+Because Kafka guarantees that messages are ordered within each partition, messages with the same key will be routed to the same partition, which ensures that they are processed sequentially.
+The risk may be that the partitions are not balanced, and if the distribution of keys is not balanced, this can lead to a larger load on some partitions, which can lead to performance issues.
 * [ ] How does the default partitioner (sticky partition) work with kafka ?
 [Help1](https://www.confluent.io/fr-fr/blog/apache-kafka-producer-improvements-sticky-partitioner/) and [Help2](https://www.conduktor.io/kafka/producer-default-partitioner-and-sticky-partitioner#Sticky-Partitioner-(Kafka-%E2%89%A5-2.4)-3)

+When there is no key: By default, Sticky Partitioner sends a batch of messages to the same partition.
+This partition is randomized and switches to the next partition after all messages in the batch have been sent to this partition.

 ### Coding our own Kafka Client using Scala
 Instead of using the command line interface (CLI) or Kafka UI to produce and consume, we are going to code our first app like pros.